BMA FAILS JUNIOR DOCTORS OVER STRENGTHENING WHISTLEBLOWING PROTECTION AND PUTS DOCTORS AT RISK

-The whistleblowing charity, (PCaW) which advises workers how to safely speak up and helps organisations implement whistleblowing arrangements, has criticised the BMA over its confusing guidance towards whistleblowing for junior doctors.
+PCaW, which advises workers how to safely speak up and helps organisations implement whistleblowing arrangements, has criticised the BMA over its confusing guidance towards whistleblowing for junior doctors.

 The BMA - the trade union and professional body for doctors in the UK - whose mission statement is ‘We look after doctors so they can look after you,’ backs a new contractual amendment to junior doctors’ training agreements, arguing it is more effective than the current whistleblowing law, the Public Interest Disclosure Act, PIDA.

 The junior doctor whistleblowing debacle was highlighted in the case of junior Dr Chris Day who raised concerns about critically low staffing ratios during a night-shift on an Intensive Care Unit at the South London hospital he worked, back in 2013.
 Since whistleblowing, Dr Day has been fighting a legal battle, arguing junior doctors are not properly protected when it comes to the whistleblowing law (Public Interest Disclosure Act, PIDA).

 In response to Dr Day’s continued legal fight, HEE Health Education England, the NHS body which oversees junior doctors’ training, amended their training agreement with junior doctors in 2016, giving junior doctors the right in the civil courts to sue HEE for victimisation related to whistleblowing.